tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 ## 2.2.
 Networking:  Pod Connectivity - Advanced Lab

 This is the 2nd lab in a series of labs exploring k8s networking.
-This lab focused on understanding relevant address ranges and BGP advertisement.
+This lab is focused on understanding relevant address ranges and BGP advertisement.

 In this lab, you will:

-2.2.1.
-Examine IP address ranges used by the cluster 2.2.2.
-Create additional Calico IP Pools
+* Examine IP address ranges used by the cluster
+* Create additional Calico IP Pools
-2.2.3.
-Configure Calico BGP Peering to connect with a network outside of the cluster 2.2.4.
-Configure a namespace to use externally routable IP addresses
+* Configure Calico BGP Peering to connect with a network outside of the cluster
+* Configure a namespace to use externally routable IP addresses

 ### 2.2.0.
 Before you begin